antsmartian/lets-build-express/chap01/CHAP01.md

 using the old-school way of sending back the data to the client.
 So remember to call `res.end()`

 Well-done, we have created very important abstractions, that are in express source code.
-In fact we made a simple way to response to our request.
+In fact we made a simple way to respond to our request.

 Go ahead and checkout chap01 code and run `index.js` to see our little express in action.